 - Simple rain barrels are relatively inexpensive and can be used to reduce the use of potable (drinkable) water for irrigation.

-- To meet full in-house water supply needs, a larger cistern and treatment would be needed to ensure the water is safe to drink.
+- Water collected for in-home use requires approval from your local building department.
+Plumbing systems are strictly regulated through the Uniform Plumbing Code (UPC).
+To meet full in-house water supply needs, if permitted, a larger cistern and treatment would be needed to ensure the water is safe to drink.

 - To supply water for more than minimal irrigation, an even larger cistern is necessary.